Nick Maton Player Props: Tigers vs. Giants

 Nick Maton At The Plate

-- Maton leads Detroit with seven hits and an OBP of .326 this season.
+- Maton leads Detroit in OBP (.313) and total hits (eight) this season.

-- Maton will look to extend his four-game hitting streak.
-He's batting .278 with three homers during his last games.
+- Maton is batting .316 with three homers during his last games and is on a five-game hitting streak.

-- In six of 12 games this year, Maton has had at least one hit, including one game with multiple hits.
+- In seven of 13 games this season, Maton has picked up at least one hit, including one game with multiple hits.

-- Looking at the 12 games he has played this year, he's homered in three of them (25.0%), and in 7% of his trips to the plate.
+- He has gone deep in three games this year (23.1%), homering in 6.3% of his chances at the plate.

-- Maton has driven in a run in five games this season (41.7%), including two games with multiple runs batted in.
+- In five games this year (38.5%), Maton has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in four games this year (33.3%), but has had no multi-run games.
+- He has scored in five games this year (38.5%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.